-Self Care Tips for Stylists That Prevent BURNOUT
+Self-Care Tips for Stylists That Prevent BURNOUT

-Self care is important to avoid stylist burnout
+Self-care is important to avoid stylist burnout

 We are dedicated…

-You have the pressures of working against the clock, working crazy hours, long shifts, nights, weekend, and yes even Holidays.
+You have the pressures of working against the clock, working crazy hours, long shifts, nights, weekends, and yes even Holidays.
 Time is money, and if you aren’t behind the chair with hair in your hands, you aren’t making it.
 Then you have the pressures of staying up with the trends, being creative on the spot, and pleasing every single client.

 We become therapists, as we are really a trusted neutral person and our clients feel comfortable with us.
 We share the emotions of our clients all day long whether they are struggling with the death of their child or spouse, their divorce, loss of their job or pet, we are there lending an ear.